Huegoxaga/notes/networking/README.md

 ## Network

-- Α network is simply defined as something that connects things together for a specific purpose.
-- A computer network connects two or more devices together to share a nearly limitless range of information and services
+- Network is a group of two or more interconnected devices regardless of the distance of the devices
+- Purpose of a network
+  - To share information (e.g. documents, messaging)
+  - To share resources (e.g. applications, printers, access to other networks)
 - Network Types categorized by size:
   - `LAN` - Local Area Network
-    - `Ethernet` - Ethernet is the most common LAN technology.
+    - `Ethernet` - Ethernet is the most common LAN technology
+    - It is limited to a small area and does not extend beyond a building
+  - `CAN` - Campus Area Network
+    - adopted by universities or large corps in a limited geographic area or beyond
+    - A `CAN` is a form of a `MAN` that connects several `LAN`s together
+  - `MAN` - Metropolitan Area Network
+    - It is defined as a network that connects `CAN`s or `LAN`s across a city-wide geographic area
+    - May use fibre optic or wireless
+    - Could have a primary site
   - `WAN` - Wide Area Network
-    - `Internet` - a net of WANs.
+    - `Internet` - a net of WANs
+    - Crosses metropolitan, regional, or national boundaries
+    - Tiered (hierarchical) architecture
+    - May use private or public network links
+  - Non-Classical Types
+    - Body Area Network (`BAN`)
+      - Wearable computing and/or sensor devices
+      - E.g. activity trackers, heart rate monitor, smart watches
+    - Personal Area Network (`PAN`)
+      - Devices such as PCs, tablets, smart phones, wearables, etc.
-  - `MAN` - Metropolitan Area Network
+    - Internet Area Network (`IAN`)
-    - It is defined as a network that connects LAN’s across a city-wide geographic area.
+      - Cloud network (virtualized), not associated with specific geographic locations such as a `WAN`
 - Network Types categorized by function:
   - `SAN`- Storage Area Network
     - It provides systems with high-speed, lossless access to high-capacity storage devices.